Kinetic Initial Conditions for Inflation: Consequences of kinetic dominance

 \subsection{Analytic solutions for the kinetically dominated universe}

-If one considers the solutions of the Raychaudhuri and Friedmann equations \eref{eqn:Raychaudhuri_mod} \& \eref{eqn:Friedmann_mod} in the limit that $a\to0$, then one can neglect the potential term $V(\phi)$ as it is suppressed by $\dot{\phi}^2$.
-In addition, the other fluid terms are negligible in comparison to the term with the largest $w$.
-When these considerations are taken into account, the evolution equations take the form shown in \eref{eqn:Ray_KD_eq_rho} \& \eref{eqn:Friedmann_KD_eq_rho}.
-One can find solutions for $\phi(a),H(a)$ and $\rho_w(a)$ parametrically in terms of $a$.
-In addition, one can find coordinate time $t(a)$ in terms of $a$ using the relation:
+If one considers the solutions of the acceleration and Friedmann equations~\eqref{eqn:Raychaudhuri_mod} and~\eqref{eqn:Friedmann_mod} in the limit that \(a\to0\), then one can neglect the potential term \(V(\phi)\) as it is suppressed by \(\dot{\phi}^2\).
+In addition, the other fluid terms are negligible in comparison to the term with the largest \(w\).
+When these considerations are taken into account, the evolution equations take the form shown in~\eqref{eqn:Ray_KD_eq_rho} and~\eqref{eqn:Friedmann_KD_eq_rho}.
+One can find solutions for \(\phi(a),H(a)\) and \(\rho_w(a)\) parametrically in terms of \(a\).
+In addition, one can find coordinate time \(t(a)\) in terms of \(a\) using the relation:

-Conformal time $\eta$ is defined by the equation $\dot{\eta} = a^{-1}$, and can be found in terms of $a$ using:
+Conformal time \(\eta\) is defined by the equation \(\dot{\eta} = a^{-1}\), and can be found in terms of \(a\) using:

 The solutions are: